-Students may not leave campus during lunch, except with permission granted by administration through Open Campus Lunch.
-During lunch, students must proceed directly to the cafeteria or designated lunch area, and, after getting their lunch, shall immediately sit in a chair at a table.
+Students may not leave campus during lunch, except with permission granted by administration.
+During lunch, students must proceed directly to the cafeteria or designated lunch area, and, after getting their lunch, shall sit in a chair at a table.
 Students shall remain seated until they are dismissed by a school supervisor, at which point they shall clean the area in which they are seated, dispose of any trash in the appropriate receptacle, and exit the cafeteria to their assigned location.
 Students shall follow all cafeteria rules during lunch.